 Menelaos was also a member of the board of the Cyprus Securities and Exchange Commission during the years 2007 – 2011.

-At present, Menelaos Kyprianou is the Chairman of the Appeal Committee for Financial Disputes of the Cyprus Football Association.
+For many years Menelaos Kyprianou was the Chairman of the Appeal Committee for Financial Disputes of the Cyprus Football Association.

 Cases that have created a precedent:

-- Grandest Shipping Company Limited v The Ship ‘Marvin Independence’ Admiralty case 9/2021 dated 28/1/2022 – the Supreme Court examined the circumstances under which a ship arrest warrant can be issued in support of a claim pending in another EU member state.
+- Grandest Shipping Company Limited v The Ship ‘Marvin Independence’ Admiralty case 9/2021 dated 28/1/2022 – in this case the Supreme Court examined the circumstances under which a ship arrest warrant can be issued in support of a claim pending in another EU member state.

 - Nicola Huxtable v Blue Med Hotels Limited (1998) 1 CLR 1542 - judgment of the Supreme Court of Cyprus dated 22/9/1998.
 This judgment is often cited by lower courts in relation to the applicable principles related to occupiers’ liability.